davidhyman/green_lane_json/README.md

 This project is hosted on https://github.com/davidhyman/green_lane_json

-# What is it?
-Intended for use by registered TRF members to load routes into their GPS devices and hence access them when offline in areas of poor internet connectivity, as commonly encountered in rural areas where these lanes are found.
+This is intended for use by registered TRF members to load routes into their GPS devices and hence access them when offline in areas of poor internet connectivity, as commonly encountered in rural areas where these lanes are found.

 # What do I need?
-Obtain the latest TRF json file at "https://beta.greenroadmap.org.uk/json/results3.json?1721653721440"
+1. Obtain the latest TRF json file at: https://beta.greenroadmap.org.uk/json/results3.json?1721653721440

-Obtain `trf_export.exe` from this project.

-You need to be a logged in member to retrieve this.
+> You need to be a logged in member to retrieve this.
 Use the F12 network tab in your browser to find it (the name or location may change over time).
+>

-It is recommended to name the file locally with the date so you can refer back to it and see how current it is.
+> It is recommended to name the file locally with the date so you can have multiple copies and can refer back to it to see how current it is.

+2. Obtain the latest `trf_export.exe` from this project: https://github.com/davidhyman/green_lane_json/releases

+# What does it do?
-The tool will output multiple files;
+The `trf_export.exe` tool will output multiple files;
-- multi - saves each track as an individual route, very poor performance on some devices, but most granularity.
+- `multi` - saves each track as an individual route, very poor performance on some devices, but most granularity.
-- mono - saves all tracks together as sections under one route, much better performance but on some Garmin devices results in start/end points of sections being joined by straight lines (unusable...).
+- `mono` - saves all tracks together as sections under one route, much better performance but on some Garmin devices results in start/end points of sections being joined by straight lines (unusable...).
   Known to work well on "GPX viewer pro".

 It also splits the routes into groups according to the TRO status, presently:
-- `good`; ready to go!
+- `good` - ready to go!
-- `closed`; closed (indefinitely?) see GRM for details
+- `closed` - closed (indefinitely?) see GRM for details
-- `dubious`; any other category (e.g. seasonal TRO)
+- `dubious` - any other category (e.g. seasonal TRO)
-- `deadend`; safe to ride, but you'll have to double back
+- `deadend` - safe to ride, but you'll have to double back
-- `not_closed`; includes all of the above that's not `closed`
+- `not_closed` - includes all of the above that's not `closed`

 You may wish to import the groups and set different colours on your device, and/or pay special attention to their current legality at the time of your access.